18mr/documentation/call-tool.md

 _Pro Tip: use [this cheat sheet](http://www.w3schools.com/tags/ref_urlencode.asp) to properly encode special characters in Twitter text._

 Once you've done that, compose your thank you page's body.
-This should include a word of thanks, number(s) to call if you aren't connected (_probably skip this if you're setting up a call tool to call multiple members of Congress_), talking points or a call script, and sharing links for after the user has completed the call.
+This should include a word of thanks, number(s) to call if you aren't connected since sometimes call-congress throws errors that I don't understand (_probably skip this if you're setting up a call tool to call multiple members of Congress_), talking points or a call script, and sharing links for after the user has completed the call.

 Check out the way previous [call script pages](https://github.com/18mr/action/blob/gh-pages/chu-callscript/index.md) have been formatted before.
 Note that the actual call script is enclosed by a ``<div class=featurebox>`` which gives it highlighted styling.